Inner Mongolian People's Party: Organization

 The IMPP has a chairman and vice chairman who are directly elected.
 The secretary general is proposed by the chairman and approved by the Standing Committee, who is elected by Congress representatives.
 The chairman, vice chairman and secretary general all are automatically committee members.
 The IMPP has branches in a few countries that are set up by the chairman and vice chairman.
 Additionally, there is an advisory board that is made up of non-IMPP members.

 In March 1997, more than fifty IMPP members from Mongolia, Germany, Japan, Canada and the United States attended the first Congress of the Inner Mongolian People's Party, which meets every four years, and acts as a decision-making body.
-Xi Haiming was elected as chairman, Bache was elected vice chairman, and Oyunbilig was elected as general secretary.
+Xi Haiming (Shobtsood Temtsiltu) was elected as chairman, Bache was elected vice chairman, and Oyunbilig was elected as general secretary.
 Additionally, at the congressional meeting the Constitution was passed, membership criteria agreed upon, flag design finalized and, an "Open Letter to the People of Inner Mongolia" was issued and distributed.
 The party's headquarters are in the United States due to the contentious relationship with the People's Republic of China.
 Due to sensitivity issues and to protect IMPP members, there is limited information available to the public concerning party membership and the identities of their members.

+Chairman Xi Haiming was removed from his post on March 1, 2015, by an emergency Executive Committee meeting convened online.
+Of the six committee members, all five except Xi Haiming himself voted in favor of his dismissal.
+The reason for his removal stemmed from his abandonment of the call for Southern Mongolian independence and his unilateral announcement—without consultation with the leadership or party members—of his own theory of “dual ownership.”

+In May of the same year (2015), the Inner Mongolian People’s Party held a meeting in Sweden, where it elected Dolgion Khatgin, an exile activist residing in Sweden, as its second leader.
+Later, in 2021, it elected Khereid Khuvisgalt, an exile activist residing in Japan, as the third leader, a position he continues to hold to the present day.

+On October 1, 2025, the Inner Mongolian People’s Party held the International Conference Commemorating the 100th Anniversary of the Inner Mongolian People’s Party in the Parliament building in Japan.